 - Implement schema markup.
 You can add this code to your website to help search engines return more information about your site in the SERPs.
 For example, if you’re a law firm in New York City, you can use schema markup to tell Google your address, phone number, reviews, and more.
 The more the search engines know about your business, the better you’ll rank.

 If you follow these tips, you’ll be well on optimizing your website for search engines.
 Just remember to take your time, research, and focus on creating quality content that’s useful for your visitors.
-Your SEO is competing with other family law firms, so your website must be the best it can be.
+Your SEO is competing with other family law firms and divorce attorneys, so your website must be the best it can be.